 Creative writers work in a variety of fields.
 Until you become the next Brandon Sanderson or Anthony Doerr, you might consider a field that values your skills at narrative, concrete language, and creativity.
 A documentation supervisor at Microsoft once said, "I'd hire a poet any day.
 They understand imagery, brevity, and punctuation."

 Creative writers make excellent copywriters, web content writers, and journalists.
-You understand that the story, more than information, engages readers.
-Learn more about professional writing career opportunities.
+You understand that it isn't information that engages readers—it's story.

 What Can I Do Now?